Youtini

 What is the Star Wars Expanded Universe?

 No yearly movies, no long-running TV series, no extensive library of media tie-ins.
-Hard to imagine in our current mediascape of everything Star Wars from spin-off films to theme parks to quality live-action shows.
+Hard to imagine in our current mediascape of everything Star Wars, from spin-off films to theme parks to quality live-action shows.

 But back in 1977, Star Wars took the world by storm, then left an undeniable void in pop culture once the credits rolled.
 Fans clamored for more adventures in the galaxy far, far away, but wouldn’t get their next taste until 1978 saw the release of Alan Dean Foster’s novel Splinter of the Mind’s Eye.

-Image Credit: Penguin Random House
+Random House Worlds

-So with decades of content including hundreds of novels, comics, and children’s books, why doesn’t the new trilogy reference them?
+So, with decades of content including hundreds of novels, comics, and children’s books, why doesn’t the new trilogy reference them?
 Great question.
 It’s because those stories are set in the Legends timeline.

 What are Star Wars Legends?